Italian businesses count heavy cost of coronavirus lockdown

 Some other firms, however, say this would be fatal.
 Federico de Stefani, chief executive of Padua-based SIT, which makes safety systems for boilers and smart gas meters, said a shutdown would only be acceptable if it were coordinated across Europe.

-"For us, it's vital to keep producing, invoicing and shipping our products on a daily basis," he said.
-"It would be a totally different matter if we had to halt production because clients outside Italy would look elsewhere for their supplies."
-Massimo Carboniero, an owner of Omera, a firm that makes mechanical and hydraulic presses in the Veneto region, also said exporting companies like his own, exposed to international competition, would be the worst hit by a shutdown.
+"For us it's vital to keep producing, invoicing and shipping our products on a daily basis," he said.
+"It would be a totally different matter if we had to halt production, because clients outside Italy would look elsewhere for their supplies."
+Massimo Carboniero, owner of Omera, a firm that makes mechanical and hydraulic presses in the Veneto region, also said exporting companies like his own, exposed to international competition, would be worst hit by a shutdown.

 "Firms are running out of oxygen," Carboniero said.
 The government has promised to backstop banks to allow them to suspend clients' debt repayments, but its package of measures has not yet been approved and details remain sketchy.